Ergonomics Is An Ancient Principle

-The principles of ergonomics is really basic commonsense, the word ergonomic is separated between ‘erg’ meaning work in Greek and ‘nomoi’ translating to mean natural laws.
+The principles of ergonomics is really basic commonsense, the word ergonomic comes from the Greek word “erg”, which means “work” and ‘nomoi’ which means “natural laws”.

 This science has been around for several centuries but it is only in the last few decades that it has been more relevant.